browserengineering/book/book/styles.md

-    compare the number of ID, class, and tag selectors in lexicographic order, but summing the priorities of the selectors in the sequence will work fine as long as no one strings more than 10 selectors together.
+    compare the number of ID, class, and tag selectors in lexicographic order, but summing the priorities of the selectors in the sequence will work fine as long as no one strings more than ten selectors together.

-6-9 *Important*. a CSS property-value pair can be marked "important" using the `!important` syntax, like this:
+6-9 *Important*. a CSS property–value pair can be marked "important" using the `!important` syntax, like this:

     #banner a { color: black !important; }

-This gives that property-value pair (but not other pairs in the same block!) a higher priority than any other selector (except for other `!important` selector).
-Parse and implement `!important`, giving any property-value pairs marked this way a priority 10000 higher than normal property-value pairs.
+This gives that property–value pair (but not other pairs in the same block!) a higher priority than any other selector (except for other `!important` properties).
+Parse and implement `!important`, giving any property–value pairs marked this way a priority 10 000 higher than normal property–value pairs.

 6-10 *`:has` selectors*.
 The [`:has` selector][has-selector] is the inverse of a descendant selector---it styles an ancestor according to the presence of a descendant.
 Implement `:has` selectors.
 Analyze the asymptotic speed of your implementation.
-There is a clever implementation that is *O(1)* amortized per element---can you find it?^[In fact, browsers have to do something [even more complex][has-blog] to implement `:has` efficiently.]
+There is a clever implementation that is `*O(1)*`{=html}`$O(1)$`{=latex} amortized per element---can you find it?^[In fact, browsers have to do something [even more complex][has-blog] to implement `:has` efficiently.]